lse-ds105/ds105a-project-politics_and_datascience/docs/index.md

 We found that titling the notebooks the way we did in step 1 made it difficult to understand which notebook had which data, so we added markdown titles at the top of each notebook, so it is understandable when clicked on it.
 We also added short descriptions of the data summarized and hypotheses to some, so that we had a description that is easily understandable.
 Later on, we renamed our CSV files to represent what data they actually had.
 We also renamed out Notebooks where we added the name of the data utilising underscores between words.
 Example: UK_voter_turnout

 ### Step 4: Cleaning up notebooks 📌
 In this step we added comments to all notebooks where needed, to further elaborate on where AI was used and what we did in each step.
-This helped us follow each other’s steps and comprehend the data collection methods better, as we faced some challenges.
+This helped us follow each other’s steps and work collabratively.

 ## Explanation of the process for each notebook:
-The process for each notebook and the code written will not be present in this README file as we made comments and explanations for each step of our notebook, yet, we wanted to make some notes on what we did, generally, within the notebooks to create the desired output.
+Each notebook creates a csv folder on a different variable, which is stored in the data folder.

 At the start of each notebook there is a brief description of the purpose of the notebook.